pushkarcode/movie-reactapp/README.md

 * Axios: HTTP client for making API requests seamlessly.
 * The Movie Database (TMDb) API: Fetch real-time movie data for an extensive movie catalog.
 * Tailwind CSS: A utility-first CSS framework for rapid and responsive web development.
+* React Infinite Scrolling: Enhance user experience by loading movies dynamically as the user scrolls.

 # Getting Started: